A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Exploration of the BBT Exploration of the BBT

-Figure \ref{fig:plot1} displays the distributions of the \(P_k(a \succ\,b)\).
-The figure orders the algorithms from best to worse, where the best is compared with all the others, the second best with the remaining worse, and so on.
-The central dot is the median of the distribution of \(P_k(a \succ\,b)\); the wider line represent the 89\% HDI (highest density interval) of the distribution, while the thin line represents the full range of the distribution.
-Some researchers in Bayesian estimation use 89\% (instead of 95\%) as a jest to distinguish a \emph{credible interval} which is an interval that concentrates some mass (in this case 89\% of the mass) of a distribution from the ``95\% confidence interval'' concept in frequentist statistics which has a subtly different meaning \citep{makowski2019bayestestr}.
-There are infinitely many intervals that contain 89\% of the mass of a distribution.
-The HDI is the smallest of them (for unimodal distributions) \citep{kruschke2014doing}.
+Figure \ref{fig:plot1} presents the distributions of \(P_s(a \succ\,b)\).
+The algorithms are ordered from the best to the worst, where the best algorithm is compared with all others, the second best with the remaining worse, and so on.
+The central dot represents the median of the distribution of \(P_s(a \succ\,b)\), and the wider line represents the 89\% highest density interval (HDI) of the distribution.
+The thin line represents the full range of the distribution.

+Some Bayesian estimation researchers use 89\% (instead of 95\%) to distinguish a credible interval, which is an interval that contains a specified amount of the mass of a distribution (in this case 89\%), from the ``95\% confidence interval'' concept in frequentist statistics, which has a slightly different meaning \citep{makowski2019bayestestr}.
+There are infinitely many intervals that contain 89\% of the mass of a distribution, and the HDI is the smallest of these intervals for unimodal distributions \citep{kruschke2014doing}.

-Some of the data displayed in Figure \ref{fig:plot1} can be summarized in Table \ref{tab:main1}, containing the mean, the low and high limits of the 89\% HDI.
+Some of the information presented in Figure \ref{fig:plot1} can be condensed into Table \ref{tab:main1}, which includes the mean, as well as the low and high limits of the 89\% HDI.

 \hypertarget{convergence-diagnostics-and-execution-times}{